Things to do in Ljubljana: A travel guide to Slovenia’s capital

 The iconic Prešeren Square is literally the city’s heart.
 That’s where locals and visitors unwind, and the constant flow of people makes it the liveliest spot in town.
 The location is prime and serves as an introduction to the city: straight in front of it, you’ll see the Ljubljanica River and the famous Triple Bridge.

 The Square is named after Slovenia’s national poet, France Prešeren, and a statue commemorating him stands proudly in front of the Central Pharmacy building.
-It’s hard to find a livelier location in the city: known for festivals and protests, and as a gathering point, the Prešeren Square is a place you’ll cross several times during your trip.
+It’s hard to find a livelier location in the city: known for festivals and protests, and as a gathering point, Prešeren Square is a place you’ll cross several times during your trip.

 Admire the Triple Bridge (Tromostovje)